kuriwaki/CVR_csv-R-mwe/README.md

 - Pima are excel files where there is no party information in the excel file itself.

+The key function is `read_melt()`, which takes the standard wide format CVR and turns it into a long file.
+It currently works for the three types of files above.

+Edits welcome.

 ## Use

 Test this github repo by opening it in Rstudio Projects, and then